Saaifbanday/Docs-Test-Amplify/Writerside/topics/Cox-Advanced.md

 ## Options

-### Tied Time Method:
+Tied Time Method

-Method of breaking tied observed times.
+: Method of breaking tied observed times.
 Efron is usually the better choice when there aren't many tied times.
 The exact method can be beneficial if there are many tied times, as in discrete time situations, but can take a little longer for the model to be fit.

-### Forest Plot:
+Forest Plot

-Plot of hazard ratios and confidence intervals for each predictor in the model.
+: Plot of hazard ratios and confidence intervals for each predictor in the model.

-### Model Diagnostics:
+Model Diagnostics

-If selected, proportional hazards tests and plots will be provided, in addition to assessments of functional form for each covariate in the model.
+: If selected, proportional hazards tests and plots will be provided, in addition to assessments of functional form for each covariate in the model.
 The null model Martingale residual axis minimum value option might need to be changed so that all residuals appear in the plot.
 To get functional form assessments, you must specify only numeric predictors and have no missing data.
 See Variables > Missing Values > Remove NAs.

-### Analysis of Deviance (Type II):
+Analysis of Deviance (Type II)

-Global test of each predictor in the model.
+: Global test of each predictor in the model.
 Multi-degree of freedom tests will be provided for effects with more than 2 levels.
 Wald and Likelihood ratio tests can be obtained, with likelihood ratios tests having better small sample properties.